Ashwin-Rajesh/PLL_OSU180nm_VSD/README.md

 The spice netlist for the phase detector is in this file : [```pre_layout/pfd.cir```](pre_layout/pll.cir)

 It uses subcircuits definitions of NAND gates and inverters mentioned before.
-The subcircuit of the
+The subcircuit of the phase detector consists of multuple MOSFETs, as we can see from the circuit diagram in the theory section.

 Output